CancerCollaboratory/dockstore-ui/app/docs/blog.md

 ### Highlighted New Features and Fixes

 * Allow users to star tools and workflows
-* Stagazers page to show all users who have starred a particular tool or workflow
+* Stargazers page to show all users who have starred a particular tool or workflow

 ## November 25, 2016 - Dockstore 1.1 Release